Call4Cloud | MMP-C | Autopilot | Device Preparation

 Windows 11, WUfB and the Autopilot pre-provisoning issue (call4cloud.nl)

-When we are NOT targeting the update ring to DEVICES but USERS as shown below
+When we are NOT targeting the update ring to DEVICES but to USERS instead, as shown below

-We don’t get that wonderful reboot and without that reboot we have a nice wonderful SSO to the CFO his session.
+We don’t get that wonderful reboot, and without that reboot, we have a nice, wonderful SSO to the CFO in his session.
 Do you know why I called it a wonderful reboot?
-If you have read the blog I mentioned before, you will know that this reboot will make sure it will pass the device its Bitlocker status to the DHA service.
+If you have read the blog I mentioned before, you will know that this reboot will make sure the device passes its Bitlocker status to the DHA service.

 5. Where’s Wally Logging?

-Normally when we are assigning user permissions to get access to someone else his mailbox or something like this, it will be logged!
-Another example would be, when changing someone his password it will be logged!
+Normally, when we assign user permissions to get access to someone else’s mailbox or something similar, it will be logged!
+Another example would be when changing someone’s password, it will be logged!

 When using TAP we need to start looking at the Azure Audit Logs and the Azure Ad Sign-in logs.

-When the admin created the TAP a new entry will be created in the Audit log.
+When the admin creates the TAP, a new entry will be made in the Audit log.
 As shown below it mentioned that: “the admin has registered a temporary pass method for user”

-When the user will start logging in with the TAP, another log will be created.
+When the user starts logging in with the TAP, another log will be created.
 Let’s open the Azure Ad Sign-In logs.
-You will notice that the sign-in is mentioning MultiFactor Authentication.
-To get some details we need to use the “Authentication Details”
+You will notice that the sign-in mentions Multifactor Authentication.
+To get some details, we need to use the “Authentication Details”

-When taking a look at the “Authentication Details” we will finally see the TAP being mentioned as the authentication method.
+When we look at the “Authentication Details,” we will finally see the TAP mentioned as the authentication method.

 Of course, it’s obvious when being an IT admin, you can do a lot… but luckily we always have the Audit and Sign-in logs, right?
 Please Note: These logs are only maintained for 30 days!